AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/apply-coupons.md

 The `applyCouponsToCart` mutation applies one or more pre-defined coupon codes to the specified cart.
 Valid coupon codes are defined in cart price rules.

+The `type` field of the `ApplyCouponsToCartInput` object must be set to either `APPEND` or `REPLACE`.
+If the value is `REPLACE`, the mutation removes any coupon codes that were previously applied.
+If the value is `APPEND`, the mutation keeps previously-applied coupons.

 ## Syntax

 `mutation: {applyCouponsToCart(input: ApplyCouponsToCartInput) {ApplyCouponToCartOutput}}`